node-class-may-2023/ComIT_Node/browserapi.md

 console.log(paragraph.innerHTML); // <span>Ohhhhhhhhhhhhhhhh what are we doing??</span>
 ```

-* Using innerHTML we can retrieve the element content wether it's text or other HTML content
+* Using innerHTML we can retrieve the element content whether it's text or other HTML content
 * We can set the innerHTML property using a string
 * If the string has valid HTML content, the browser will parse it and create the proper elements
 * It's an easy way of creating new elements